Saving & Spending Home & Auto

 ronstik/Adobe woman holding bucket while water leaking from ceiling in kitchen

 You can hire a specialized roofing contractor to examine the roof to ensure it’s in good condition before making an offer on the home.
-On average, a roof inspection costs $216, which is significantly less than the typical cost of repairing or replacing a roof.
+On average, a roof inspection costs $216, significantly less than the typical repair or replacement cost.

 HVAC problems